3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Viruses are responsible for Herpes, Influenza, HIV, the Common Cold and numerous other infections with which we are familiar.
 It has only been relatively recently that we have had the technology to attack viral biology.
 Oseltamivir represents such an effort.

 Recently, veterinary interest has turned to oseltamivir in the treatment of Canine Parvovirus, a life-threatening infection characterized by vomiting and bloody diarrhea.
-Because the parvovirus does not use neuraminidase in its replication, one might not expect oseltamavir to have value but it turns out that neuraminidase is an important enzyme used by pathogenic bacteria invading through the protective mucous barrier of the GI tract.
+Because the parvovirus does not use neuraminidase in its replication, one might not expect oseltamivir to have value but it turns out that neuraminidase is an important enzyme used by pathogenic bacteria invading through the protective mucous barrier of the GI tract.
+This invasion through the mucous barrier is biochemically similar to the budding of virus from the cell membrane and oseltamivir is able to inhibit it.
 Invasion of intestinal bacteria into the bloodstream is an important cause of death in parvoviral infection and this is where oseltamavir appears to be helpful though there is still controversy surrounding its use.
+Use of oseltamivir in parvovirus infection has shown to improve both weight gain and white blood cell counts in parvo infected dogs.

 HOW THIS MEDICATION IS USED

-In pets, side effects have not been appreciated; however, veterinary experience is limited but the following is taken from human patient information sheets on oseltamivir:
+In pets, side effects have not been appreciated; however, veterinary experience is limited.
+The following is taken from human patient information sheets on oseltamivir:

 Side effects that you should report to your prescriber or healthcare professional as soon as possible: